acorn-io/runtime/docs/docs/38-authoring/03-containers.md

 ### Scopes

-As an author, there are three scopes used to define the ports **default** access behavior `internal`, `expose`, and `publish`.
+As an author, there are three scopes used to define the port's **default** access behavior: `internal`, `expose`, and `publish`.
 These settings can be changed at runtime by the operator.

 | Scope | Accessibility |
 | ------| --------------|